 STEP 2 - Wrap it Up! - Start closing your loans and debts

-To maximise your investment towards your retirement goals, start to close your loans and debts.
+To maximize your investment towards your retirement goals, start to close your loans and debts.
 Ashok astutely said, “Ideally, you should be done with your EMIs by the time you hit 60 so that your liabilities are over, especially since you are starting late.”

 STEP 3 -Make it less harsh- Organise your financial products